 The lemon tree after which this place was named has long disappeared.
-Today, the old Limoeiro Square is marked by an ombú, common name of the Phytolacca dioica.
+Today, the old Limoeiro Square is marked by an ombú, common name of the Phytolacca dioica, with around 100 years old.
 It is a tree that many deem to be a bush with peculiar characteristics.
 Its impressive dimension catches everyone’s attention and requires a picture.
-It is believed to be around 300 years old.

 The Pátio do Carrasco

 In the old Limoeiro Square, in the corner in front of the CEJ, there’s a tunnel that leads to a curious patio whose origins have been lost in time.
 It’s been known since the beginning of the 17th century as the Patio of the Limoeiro and for the first time in 1689, as Pátio do Carrasco (Patio of the Hangman).
 This name indicates that in times, the hangmen lived here, men that many times were recruited from the condemned who, by accepting this no less tragic destiny, saw their own condemnations suspended.

 It is known that there was a connection between the patio, the prison and the neighbouring Church of São Martinho.

 Nowadays, there isn’t any church In the old Limoeiro Square.

 The Church of São Martinho, responsible for the name of the Royal Palace, Paço a-par-de São Martinho, was built in 1186, rebuilt in the 17th and 18th centuries after earthquakes and demolished in 1838 after the extinction of the small parish and of the desecration of the temple.

 But once again the recycling of stones or even the reusing of old walls in this city of the Seven Hills surprise us.

 In a very particular position, we can see the stones of the bell tower embedded in a building.